Bereaved Parents of Madison Inc

 • All HUGS volunteers interviewed with the HUGS Planning Committee that includes: members of the Bereaved Parents Of Madison Inc Board of Directors and members from both Meriter and St Mary's perinatal bereavement teams.

-In the Fall of 2014, leadership from the Bereaved Parents of Madison, Inc. began to work with teams at St Mary's and Meriter Hospitals to develop a program to proactively support families that are saying goodbye to their babies through miscarriage, stillbirth, or infant death.
-The result of all of our planning has brought us to where we are today in the preparation of the launch of bereavement companions for our HUGS program.
+In the Fall of 2014, leadership from the Bereaved Parents of Madison, Inc. began to work with teams at SSM Health St Mary's Madison and UPH Meriter Hospitals to develop a program to proactively support families that are saying goodbye to their babies through miscarriage, termination for medical reasons, stillbirth, or infant death.

 Picture